Determinations provide specific confirmation that a proposal meets Code requirements.

 A designer can use a past determination as an Alternative Method or as supporting documentation for an Alternative Method.
 However, the determination must be directly relevant to the proposed solution, and the building consent authority is not obliged to accept the proposal as Code-compliant.

-Determinations can be a useful tool for renovation work, particularly where the BCA has not accepted a like-for-like situation or use of the proposed construction elsewhere.
+Determinations can be a useful tool for renovation work, particularly where the BCA has not accepted a replacement with a comparable material or use of the proposed construction elsewhere.

 They can also be used before the designer applies for building consent, in order to determine if the proposed solution will meet Building Code requirements.